top of page

 The verb 'gag,' in the context of preventing someone from speaking or expressing their thoughts, has an interesting etymology.
 It originates from the Old French word 'gagier,' which meant 'to jest' or 'to play tricks.'
 This Old French term is believed to have its roots in the Middle English word 'gaggen,' which meant 'to suffocate' or 'to strangle.'
 Over time, the meaning of 'gag' evolved to include the notion of silencing or suppressing speech, often by using physical force or intimidation.
 This shift in meaning reflects the idea that preventing someone from speaking can figuratively suffocate or strangle their ability to communicate.
 The etymology of 'gag' thus highlights its historical connection to the act of silencing or suppressing speech, even though its origins are rooted in playful jests and tricks.

-Quiz: Find the meaning of gag
+Quiz: Find the meaning of the verb gag:

 Try Again!